joakimk/docker_services/README.md

 # Development

 This is an [Elixir](http://elixir-lang.org/) project.
-It requires Erlang and Elixir.
+It being developed with Erlang 18+ and Elixir 1.1+.

 If you're on OSX, just run "brew install erlang && brew install elixir" to install them.